graeter-group/sith/doc/tutorials/stretching/tutorial_stretching.rst

 ----------

-Once you have your molecule and you know which atoms you want to pull apart, you generate the pulling with the tool :code:`sith stretching`,
+Once you have your molecule and you know which atoms you want to pull apart, you generate the pulling with the tool :bashscript:`sith.g09_stretching.stretching`

 .. code-block:: bash